adimnych/ITMT_430/README.md

 I enjoy learning about cryptography, penetration testing encryption.
 I love difficulty that my specialty Cyber Forensics and Security graduate program has to offer.
 I wish to work the for the United States Federal government specificall with the Department of Defense.
 ##### Some Platforms I am familiar with

-Kali Linux
+Kali Linux,
-Ubuntu
+Ubuntu,
-Mac OS
+Mac OS,
-Windows 10
+Windows 10.

 ##### Virtualization
-VMware Workstation
+VMware Workstation,
-VirtualBox
+VirtualBox,
-Virtualization
+Virtualization,
-TCP/IP
+TCP/IP.

 ##### Open Source Tools
-NMap
+NMap,
-Nessus
+Nessus,
-Meterpreter
+Meterpreter.

 ## Something Interesting About You